-To find your sales figure firstly filter the report to show only "Order" types in the Type column.
-Then total up the following columns:
+To find your sales figure, filter the report to show only "Order" types in the Type column, then total up the following columns:

-To find your refunds figure firstly filter the report to show only "Refund" types in the Type column.
-Then total up the following columns:
+To find your refunds figure, filter the report to show only "Refund" types in the Type column, then total up the following columns:

-As you may be seeing by now, doing this manually is going to take time and patience and even so it is going to be pretty susceptible to human error.
+As you may be seeing by now, doing your eBay bookkeeping manually is going to take time and patience, and even so, it will be pretty susceptible to human error.

-Using software would be most eBay sellers preferred choice.
-This is quick, accurate and cost effective.
+Using ecommerce bookkeeping software would be most eBay sellers' preferred choice.
+This is quick, accurate and cost-effective.
 One such tool is Link My Books.